Differences Between Civil Law and Common Law

 The Italian legal system organizes laws into systematic codes covering different legal domains:

 In this system, judges primarily interpret and apply these written codes rather than creating new legal principles through their decisions.
-While judicial interpretations matter, they don’t carry the same binding force as in common law jurisdictions.
-Instead, Italian courts look first to the relevant code provisions when resolving legal disputes.
+Moreover, while judicial interpretations matter, they don’t carry the same binding force as in common law jurisdictions.
+Therefore, Italian courts look first to the relevant code provisions when resolving legal disputes.

 The Role of Italian Judges and Courts

 Italian judges function primarily as interpreters of codified law rather than lawmakers.
-Their role focuses on applying the relevant legal codes to specific factual scenarios.
+Furthermore, their role focuses on applying the relevant legal codes to specific factual scenarios.
 While previous court decisions may provide guidance, they don’t constitute binding precedent in the way they do in common law systems.
+Consequently, this creates a fundamentally different judicial dynamic.

-The Italian judiciary maintains a distinct career path, with judges typically entering the profession directly after specialized legal training rather than being appointed from the ranks of practicing lawyers.
-This creates a professional judiciary that emphasizes technical legal expertise and faithful application of codified law.
+The Italian judiciary maintains a distinct career path, with judges typically entering the profession directly after specialized legal training.
+Moreover, this differs from the American system where judges usually come from practicing law.
+Additionally, this creates a professional judiciary that emphasizes technical legal expertise and faithful application of codified law.

 The American Common Law System: Precedent and Judicial Interpretation